jgermita/jekyll-now/_posts/2017-11-12-Gryffingear-Scouting-MTTD.md

 `=IFERROR(IF(len(D1)=0,"Please choose a value in D1",query(team_data!A5:S31,"Select C, M, N, O, P, Q, R, S, L Where D = "&D1&" order by C")),)`

 The `IFERROR()` is a nice way to keep the cells blank if no data is found.
 Otherwise, they'd be populated with zeros or other error text. `IF(len(D10)=0` checks to see if the input cell(the team to query for) is empty and produces an error message if it is empty.

+The real meat of this equation is in the `query()`, stripped down below:

+`query(team_data!A5:S31,"Select C, M, N, O, P, Q, R, S, L Where D = "&D1&" order by C")`

-The real meat of this equation is in the `query()` The first argument is the dataset to query and the second argument is the query itself.
+The first argument is the dataset to query and the second argument is the query itself.
 It will return columns C, M, N, O, P, Q, R, S, and L where column D in the dataset is equal to cell D1, then sorts this new dataset by column C (match number).

 Here's the output: